Rest To Be Your Best Self

 The pastor's convention is a very popular bi-annual event in our fellowship and many people anticipate this event.
 A variety of pastors, missionaries and ministers from all around the world are given opportunities to speak, share updates on their ministries, and give an onward vision for the fellowship.

-By the end of the fourth service on the second day, I was completely zapped of strength, but not wanting to expose my fading good attitude, and happy countenance, I thought it best I leave right before the service ended and head back to our room.
+By the end of the fourth service on the second day, I was completely zapped of strength, but, not wanting to expose my fading good attitude and happy countenance, I thought it best I leave right before the service ended to avoid getting snagged.

 As the service appeared to be closing, I felt it was time for me to scoot out, so I grabbed my purse and headed to our room which was located within the same building.
 Once inside our room, I couldn't get my dress off fast enough!
 I flung it on a chair and climbed my weary body into bed, nylons, slip and all.